 - Continue to cut out flowers and watch for offsets that you can cultivate or transplant.

 We wish you all the best in your efforts to recover blooming Sempervivum rosettes.
-If all else fails, you can find new semps to replace them by following this link.
-Watch this space for our followup post, Flowering Sedum for Your Garden.
+If all else fails, there's alway the next batch of chicks!

 |Blooming semps happen to everyone|